joelee/rexize/README.md

 This tool is versatile and can be beneficial across various fields.
 Its potential use cases and benefits span several domains, including but not limited to:

 1. **Web Development and Design**: Optimize images for web usage, ensuring fast loading times and responsiveness without compromising quality.
+Bulk prepare thumbnails, hero images, and other assets for websites.
 2. **Digital Marketing**: Prepare images for different social media platforms, email campaigns, and online ads with ease.
 3. **Photography**: Resize and convert images for client delivery, portfolio display, or contest submissions efficiently.
 4. **Data Science and Machine Learning**: Automate the preprocessing of images for computer vision projects.